Sustainable Vegetable Gardening

 For organic-minded growers, there are only a few considerations when planting a sustainable vegetable garden.
 Where are you going to plant it, how are you going to keep it fertilized and watered and how will you keep your plants pest-free?
 If you take a moment in the spring to plan your garden and to answer a few questions about how you want to use it, you'll reap plentiful benefits later in the summer.

 Garden Site Selection

 Start with picking the perfect spot for your garden and planning the ideal shape.
 The typical vegetable garden that comes to mind has evenly tilled, perfectly straight rows.
 But yours can take on a shape and personality of its own.
 Walk out to your yard, and look for a flat, sunny area with good drainage.
 Try establishing the shape by laying out a hose before you start to dig.
 Remember that your vegetables will want sun and water, so you're looking for a spot where rain water will have time to seep in, rather than running off and stripping the soil of its nutrients.

 Once you find your perfect spot for your vegetable garden, it's time to check your local laws and ordinances.
 In most areas, it's the law to have all utility lines for natural gas, water mains and buried electrical cables in the area marked by the utility companies before you dig.
 Doing so could possibly save your life, and at the least, will help you avoid expensive repairs and fines.
-Use the state-specific Call Before You Dig resource to find information for digging in your area.

 Organic Garden Composting